RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

     sudo bash -c 'echo "/var/swapfile swap swap defaults 0 0" >> /etc/fstab'
     ```

-    To check that everything worked correctly run free -h.
+    To check that everything worked correctly run 'free -h'.
 Swap should show 4,0G or whatever other size you've chosen for the swap file.

 3) Download and compress the [riaps-node-creation folder](https://github.com/RIAPS/riaps-integration/tree/master/riaps-node-creation) and transfer it to the Jetson Nano.